srtee/lammps/doc/src/fix_electrode.rst

 electrodes to be zero, either option is incompatible with the *qtotal* keyword (even if *qtotal* is set to zero).

+.. versionchanged:: tip4p

+All electrode fixes are automatically usable with :doc:`TIP4P <Howto_tip4p>` simulations, without additional flags -- the electrode fixes will automatically detect when *tip4p* pair and kspace styles are being used, and account for the virtual site positions of TIP4P oxygen charges.
+The only restriction is that no particles with the TIP4P oxygen type are allowed in any electrode group (which would make little physical sense anyway).

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""